tomasz-kanas/Adjacent_Leader_Dencentralized_SGD/README.md

 # ALDSGD: Adjacent Leader Decentralized SGD

 This repository is for paper ALDSGD: Adjacent Leader Decentralized SGD.
+Authors: Haoze He, Anna Choromanska.
+The manuscript will be submitted to International Conference on Machine Learning (ICML-23).

 ## Environment and Package